kkwong44/wordpuzzles/README.md

 There are no known bugs to be fixed.
 ___
 ## Deployment
-This project will be deployed in Heroku and use a mock terminal to run the program.
+This project has been deployed in Heroku and use a mock terminal to run the program.

 In order to run this program, the dependencies on this project also need to be deployed.
 This is done by submitting the following command to create the requirement.txt file.
 * pip3 freeze > requirements.txt